oh so lovely honey soy salmon, coconut rice, garlic and ginger broccolini, matcha cake

 I don’t remember when I first started making this dish and it has been changed and adapted over the years.
 Salmon is such a hearty, flavorful fish making it ideal for an elegant Saturday night dinner as well as a simple Sunday lunch.

-The coconut milk in this recipe adds just a hint of sweetness- not to overwhelming but nicely perfumed.
+The coconut milk in this recipe adds just a hint of sweetness- not too overwhelming but nicely perfumed.
 This recipe adds just a light hint of coconut to the taste.
-If you want more intensity than double the amount of coconut milk while reducing the equal measure of water for a bigger burst of flavor. …
+If you want more intensity, then double the amount of coconut milk while reducing the equal measure of water for a bigger burst of flavor. …

 The broccoli can be boiled the day before and stored in the refrigerator.
 Remove from the refrigerator a least an hour before and then prepare with the sesame oil, garlic and soy when you are ready to serve.

 Write down your menu, make list of what you need to prepare, and when you will prepare it.
 Get organized (in your head) with any serving plates or things you need for serving.

 Prepare marinade and put over the salmon in an airtight container

 Three hours before